ChumaSuey/portfolioQA/README.md

 # portfolioQA
-QA Portfolio work of Luis Fernandez a.k.a Chuma
+Portfolio work of Luis Fernandez a.k.a Chuma
+Software and videogames QA Engineer

 ## About me